ktat/go-coloring/README.md

         -f file name pattern ... file pattern. read from matched file -R dir  ... recursively read directory
         -r   regexp ... to be red
         -g   regexp ... to be green
         -b   regexp ... to be blue
         -y   regexp ... to be yellow
         -c   regexp ... to be cyan
         -p   regexp ... to be purple
         -w   regexp ... to be white
         -k   regexp ... to be black
+        -lb  regexp ... to be light_blue
+	-lc  regexp ... to be light_cyan
+	-lg  regexp ... to be light_green
+	-lgr regexp ... to be light gray
+	-lp  regexp ... to be light_purple
+	-lr  regexp ... to be light_red
+	-ly  regexp ... to be light_yellow
         -e   regexp ... erace matched string
+        -br   color_name ... background color of red -bg   color_name ... background color of green -bb   color_name ... background color of blue -by   color_name ... background color of yellow -bc   color_name ... background color of cyan -bp   color_name ... background color of purple -bw   color_name ... background color of white -bk   color_name ... background color of black -blb  color_name ... background color of light_blue
+	-blc  color_name ... background color of light_cyan
+	-blg  color_name ... background color of light_green
+	-blgr color_name ... background color of light gray -blp  color_name ... background color of light_purple
+	-blr  color_name ... background color of light_red
+	-bly  color_name ... background color of light_yellow
-        -s ... regexp option. tread given content as single line(default as multi line) -B ... matched text to be bold
+        -s ... regexp option. tread given content as single line(default as multi line) -I ... set matched text background color inverted color -B ... matched text to be bold
         -m ... regexp for multiline
         -i ... regexp is case insensitive